 When an alternative office-hour schedule has been approved or required by the Supreme Court, the following process shall be followed:

 1. That county court shall post the court hours in a prominent location within the courthouse;

-2. A telephone answering machine shall inform callers where a judge or court employee may be reached in case of an emergency; and
+2. A voicemail system shall inform callers where a judge or court employee may be reached in case of an emergency; and

 3. The county judge shall give written authority to a person or persons within the same courthouse to accept filings during the hours the county court is closed but the courthouse is open.

 Requests for alternative schedules shall be sent in writing to the Administrative Office.
 In the event of a reduced schedule, the salaries of employees of the office will be adjusted on a pro rata basis.

 Probation officers are required to have scheduled activities of at least 40 hours each week.
 Since it is necessary for some officers to work additional hours, some degree of flexibility is allowed in working schedules.
 Probation officers are expected to keep their immediate supervisor informed as to their whereabouts and general activities.